 She closed his hand, watched the fire disappear and jump up again as she opened it.
 She laughed, amazed.
 And so did he.

-'And I thought I was mad.'
+'For a second I thought I was going mad.'

 'You're not mad, Morgana.
 You never were.'

 Making some more room on her side, Morgana pulled Merlin on the bed with her, closing tight around each other like clams.
-Her hand borrowed through his jacket to the front of his shirt, counting the heartbeats that were going increasingly faster.
+Her hand burrowed through his jacket down the front of his shirt, counting the heartbeats that were going increasingly faster.
 She wanted to ask, to know, to be around him so much more, but for the wonderful peaceful while she was content to stay like this.

 Merlin spoke first.